SPRING 2019 CONCERT PREVIEW

 Under the guidance and inspiration of Nancy Hermiston, UBC Opera has also been a consistent artistic force in the city and always manages to put together productions that beguile.
 Both Mozart’s The Magic Flute (February) and Don Giovanni (June) are on tap for the spring season.

 New Music seems to be everywhere in the city these days.
 Many organizations participate: Music on Main, Vancouver New Music, the VSO, the Vancouver Chamber Choir, alongside a host of individual soloists and duos who get together in varying degrees of formality.
 While Vancouver New Music has pushed the mantle of new music forward in the city for over 40 years – consistently bringing the highest quality of international ‘experimental’ artists – one also has to be greatly impressed with the recent efforts of David Pay and Music on Main.
 Both organizations offered very fine festivals this fall; the VSO New Music Festival comes upon us quickly in January.
 Then, there are Sean Bickerton’s efforts in revitalizing the Canadian Music Centre – BC.
 Concerts celebrating key composers in the Canadian and BC compositional legacy carry on in the spring in the intimate Adaskin Salon.
-As well, one must mention the Turning Point Ensemble – a truly enduring force in performing new chamber compositions in the city – with a small season of their own.
+As well, one must mention the Standing Wave and Turning Point ensembles – vitally enduring forces in performing new chamber compositions in the city – with small seasons of their own.

 It is not possible to forget the 47 years of inspiring concerts at Ryerson (now Pacific Spirit) United Church given by the Vancouver Chamber Choir under conductor Jon Washburn.
 Although the legendary Washburn will step down at the end of the 2018-19 season, there is still another wonderful set of concerts awaiting us after the New Year, both involving auditioning international conductors and showcasing repertoire for the ensemble’s cross-Canada tour.